-Please make your check payable to “Diocese of Altoona-Johnstown” and include the title of the appeal or special collection in the memo line.
+Please make your check payable to “Diocese of Altoona-Johnstown”.
+Include the title of the appeal or special collection in the memo line.
 Please mail it to:

 Giving appreciated, marketable securities to the Diocese of Altoona-Johnstown may reduce your tax liability.
 Please be sure to check with your tax advisor prior to making your stock gift.

 Individuals who are at least 70-1/2 years of age can make a qualified charitable distribution (QCD) from a retirement IRA for the benefit of a ministry, parish or school in our diocese.
 A QCD counts as a required minimum distribution (RMD).

 Learn about QCDs and the SECURE Act.

-A possible statement to include in your Will might read:I give, devise and bequeath to [the specific Diocese, Parish, School or Ministry], located in [location] a dollar amount equal to [x] percent of my adjusted gross estate for federal estate tax purposes.
+A possible statement to include in your Will might read: “I give, devise and bequeath to [the specific Diocese, Parish, School or Ministry], located in [location] a dollar amount equal to [x] percent of my adjusted gross estate for federal estate tax purposes.”